The Most Common Headache Doesn’t Start in your Head

 It’s all because of a type of pain called referred pain.
 Referred pain happens when your brain confuses pain signals from one part of the body and thinks that they are coming from another part of the body.

-Because everything in the body is connected, the brain has difficulty pinpointing exactly where the pain is coming from.
-So when the muscles in your neck and head are sore, you feel it as a headache.
+Due to the way our brain and nerves connect, our brains can sometimes become confused about where pain is coming from.
+So when the muscles in your neck and head are sore, you may feel it as a headache.
 And with more than 20 different neck and head muscles, that’s a lot of potential for a headache!

 The source of common headache pain